• Fri. May 1st, 2026

 A NEW MUNICIPAL NURSING HOME

-new Municipal Nursing Home for Larnaca residents, consisting of 22 double and 4 single rooms, is to be constructed.
-Costing up to €6 million, the new facility will be able to accommodate up to 48 residents at any one time.
-The new modern building will include a doctor’s office, a recreational area, a kitchen, a dining room, and a staff office.
+new Municipal Nursing Home for Larnaca residents is to be constructed.
+Costing up to €6 million, the new facility will accommodate up to 48 residents at any one time.
+The new modern building will consist of 22 double and 4 single rooms, a doctor’s office, a recreational area, a kitchen, a dining room, and a staff office.

 Copyright infringement!